openalea/WheatFspm/doc/respi/index.rst

 Module description
 ==================

-.. sidebar:: Summary

-    :Version: |version|
-    :Release: |release|
-    :Date: |today|
-    :Author: See `Authors`_ section
-    :ChangeLog: See `ChangeLog`_ section

 .. topic:: Overview

     Respi-Wheat is a model of plant respiration adapted to wheat.
+It was implemented following the work of Thornley and Cannell (2000)

 Documentation